conorr/clamshell/README.md

     c.start()
 ```

-Having been initialized with class `Cat`, consoll itself instantiates a `Cat` object and then exposes `Cat`'s methods through a command-line interface once `start()` is called:
+Behind the scenes, having been initialized with class `Cat`, consoll itself instantiates a `Cat` object and then exposes `Cat`'s methods through a command-line interface once `start()` is called:

     $ python cat.py
     >> say_meow